yorickpeterse/yorickpeterse.com/source/index.md

 [Reddit](http://www.reddit.com/user/yorickpeterse).
 If you wish to contact me through Email, my Email address is `yorick` at this domain name.
 I'm not interested in unsolicited Emails from recruiters, and mark such Emails as spam.

-I sign my Git commits using [these SSH public keys](/ssh_keys.txt).
-In the past I used [this GPG key](/gpg_key.txt) for signing Git commits, but the key is no longer in use.